Classic Stovetop Peppermint Fudge

 • Beat until firm.
 Using a hand mixer on medium-low, beat the fudge mixture for 1-3 minutes until it just starts to firm up and lose its shine.
 Be careful not to overbeat.

 • Pour into a prepared dish.
 Quickly pour or scoop the fudge into a buttered 8×8-inch or 9×9-inch dish.
-Sprinkle crushed peppermint candies or candy canes on top for extra crunch and festive flair.
+Sprinkle crushed peppermint candies or candy canes on top.

 • Cool and cut.
 Let the fudge cool completely for about 20 minutes, then cut into 1-inch squares and enjoy!